EWeek: Later success

 since 1995, and previously held the title news editor.

 People involved in between PCWeek's initial success and change to eWeek were David Strom, Sam Whitmore, Mike Edelhart, Gina Smith, Peter Coffee, Paul Bonner, current editor Chris Preimesberger and many others.

 Jim Louderback, a lab director at PCWeek as of 1991, describes how they were able to "get a product in on Wednesday, review it, and have it on the front page on Monday" and that "that was something we were the first to do".

 In 2012, eWeek and other Ziff Davis assets were acquired by the company QuinStreet, which also runs other tech-oriented publications.

 Evolution

-As the whole PC Industry evolved, PCWeek grew, and also developed a very active audience that spoke of their experiences, good and bad.
+As the PC Industry evolved, PCWeek grew bigger, developing an active audience that spoke of their experiences.

 Successor eWeek is even more oriented towards "Lab-based product evaluation," and covers a wide range tech topics.